MicroEJ/VEEPortQualificationTools/README.rst

 See `External Resource Loader Readme <tests/ext-res-loader/README.rst>`_

-Platform Qualification Tools Overview
+VEE Port Qualification Tools Overview
 =====================================

-The Platform Qualification Tools (PQT) contains:
+The VEE Port Qualification Tools (PQT) contains:

 - a ``framework/`` folder with scripts and frameworks used by the tests
 - a ``tests/`` folder with one sub-folder per Test Suite (e.g. ``tests/core/`` for the CORE Test Suite, etc.)

 Each Test Suite sub-folder contains a ``README.rst`` that explain how to use the Test Suite in details.

-The following sections give an overview of the Platform Qualification Tools (PQT).
+The following sections give an overview of the VEE Port Qualification Tools (PQT).

 Framework
 ---------